 Prayer: Desperation or Discipline?

 It either happens because you are driven to a desperate need for Jesus because you have messed up life on your own or because you started practicing spiritual disciplines and they became second nature.
 (I have experienced both!)

 And, even though I prefer the exhilaration of desperation, sometimes discipline is less painful.
 Ironic huh?

-So, how do we bring the practice of spiritual disciplines passionately, desperately, and proactively into our business and work life?
+So, how do we bring the practice of spiritual disciplines passionately, desperately, and proactively into our business and work lives?

-Are business and faith fully integrated in your life?
+Are business and faith fully integrated into your life?
 If you aren’t desperate right now, spiritual disciplines may be the starting gate.